Learn how to make flour tortillas with this easy and homemade recipe.

 Why Is Baking Powder Used in Flour Tortillas

-Some people use baking powder so that the tortillas will have the air bubbles and make them puff up when they are cooking.
-It’s intended as a leavening agent — much like yeast with loaves of bread.
+Some people use baking powder so that the tortillas will have more air bubbles and make them puff up when they are cooking.
+It’s intended as a leavening agent — much like yeast with loaves of bread or pizza dough.

 Do You Have to Use Baking Powder to Make Flour Tortillas